Earth and Environmental Sciences Faculty 2018-2019

 Not Pictured: Josh Feinberg, Harvey Thorleifson, Peter Hudleston, and Katsumi Matsumoto

-Mission Statement: The Department of Earth Sciences addresses vital societal problems from global to regional levels and conducts curiosity-driven basic science research that forms the foundation of 21st century discoveries and innovation in the Earth Sciences.
+Mission Statement: The Department of Earth and Environmental Sciences addresses vital societal problems from global to regional levels and conducts curiosity-driven basic science research that forms the foundation of 21st century discoveries and innovation in the Earth Sciences.
 Our research focus is integrated with our teaching and service activities, creating strengths in all of our core missions.

 The graduate student body is made up of students from many parts of the U.S.A., and about 15% are international students.
 Many of our alumni have become well established in careers in private industry, public agencies, and education.
 Research and teaching are closely interrelated within the Department, especially at the more advanced levels of instruction.
 Thus graduate students and faculty interact freely in research projects, and graduate students are encouraged to develop independent research projects.
-The typical graduate advising load of faculty members is three to five students. (go to Earth Sciences Graduate Programs)
+The typical graduate advising load of faculty members is three to five students. (go to Earth and Environmental Sciences Graduate Programs)

 In the area of public service, the faculty advises state agencies and communities in matters of waste disposal, lake restoration, groundwater protection, conservation of natural resources, and exploration of the state's mineral resources.
 In addition, the faculty and graduate students in the department cordially make time for the general public in the identification of rocks and possible meteorites.